Yesha0405/AssetFlow-Enterprise-System/how_to_use.md

 - Do not change the Booking folder.
 - Do not change the Maintenance folder.

+## Simple Work Flow
+1. Understand the task.
+2. Open the correct folder.
+3. Make changes only in that folder.
+4. Save the file.
+5. Ask the team leader to check it.

 ---

 # 6. How Member 2 Should Use It